Building A Static Website - Part 1: Learning Jekyll

 _data/navigation.yml

-add the following code.
+file add the following code.
 We will add additional links as we add pages to our site.

 -